 - Pay for any lease beyond the project period. - Provide services to incarcerated populations (defined as those persons in jail, prison, detention facilities, or in custody where they are not free to move about in the community). - Pay for the purchase or construction of any building or structure to house any part of the program.
 (Applicants may request up to \$75,000 for renovations and alterations of existing facilities, if necessary and appropriate to the project.) - Provide residential or outpatient treatment services when the facility has not yet been acquired, sited, approved, and met all requirements for human habitation and services provision.
 (Expansion or enhancement of existing residential services is permissible.) - Pay for housing other than residential mental health and/or substance abuse treatment. - Provide inpatient treatment or hospital-based detoxification services.
+Residential services are not considered to be inpatient or hospital-based services. - Only allowable costs associated with the use of federal funds are permitted to fund evidence-based practices (EBPs).
+Other sources of funds may be used for

-Residential services are not considered to be inpatient or hospital-based services. - Make direct payments to individuals to induce them to enter prevention or treatment services.
+- unallowable costs (e.g., meals, sporting events, entertainment).
+Other support is defined as funds or resources, whether federal, non-federal or institutional, in direct support of activities through fellowships, gifts, prizes, or in-kind contributions. - Make direct payments to individuals to induce them to enter prevention or treatment services.
 However, SAMHSA discretionary grant funds may be used for non-clinical support services (e.g., bus tokens, child care) designed to improve access to and retention in prevention and treatment programs. - Make direct payments to individuals to encourage attendance and/or attainment of prevention or treatment goals.
-However, SAMHSA discretionary grant funds may be used for noncash incentives of up to \$20 to encourage attendance and/or attainment of prevention or treatment goals when the incentives are built into the program design and when the incentives are the minimum amount that is deemed necessary to meet program goals.
+However, SAMHSA discretionary grant funds may be used for non-cash incentives of up to \$20 to encourage attendance and/or attainment of prevention or treatment goals when the incentives are built into the program design and when the incentives are the minimum amount that is deemed necessary to meet program goals.
 SAMHSA policy allows an individual participant to receive more than one incentive over the course of the program.
-However, noncash incentives should be limited to the minimum number of times deemed necessary to achieve program outcomes.
-A grantee or treatment or prevention provider may also provide up to \$20 cash or equivalent (coupons, bus tokens, gifts, child care, and vouchers) to individuals as incentives to participate in required data collection followup.
-This amount may be paid for participation in each required interview.

-- Food is generally unallowable unless it is an integral part of a conference grant or program specific (e.g., children's program, residential). - Award funds may not be used to distribute any needle or syringe for the purpose of preventing the spread of blood borne pathogens in any location that has been determined by the local public health or local law enforcement authorities to be inappropriate for such distribution. - Pay for pharmacologies for HIV antiretroviral therapy, sexually transmitted diseases (STD)/sexually transmitted illnesses (STI), TB, and hepatitis B and C, or for psychotropic drugs.
+However, non-cash incentives should be limited to the minimum number of times deemed necessary to achieve program outcomes.
+A grantee or treatment or prevention provider may also provide up to \$20 cash or equivalent (coupons, bus tokens, gifts, child care, and vouchers) to individuals as incentives to participate in required data collection follow up.
+This amount may be paid for participation in each required interview. - Meals are generally unallowable unless they are an integral part of a conference grant or specifically stated as an allowable expense in the RFA.
+Grant funds may be used for light snacks, not to exceed \$2.50 per person. - Funds may not be used to distribute sterile needles or syringes for the hypodermic injection of any illegal drug. - Pay for pharmacologies for HIV antiretroviral therapy, sexually transmitted diseases (STD)/sexually transmitted illnesses (STI), TB, and hepatitis B and C, or for psychotropic drugs.